Our Mission

 We extend our deepest gratitude to our fiscal sponsors, Pat McSweeney, Pentacle Unique Projects and Fractured Atlas.

-A heartfelt thank you also goes to Kathy Kelly, Joanne Kennedy, Bud Courtney, Carmen Trotta and the Catholic Worker Community at Maryhouse, Filippo de Capitani and all the crew at La MaMa Experimental Theatre Company, Gary Davidson, Jill Frasier, Rosemarie Pace, Professor Marietta Hedges, Marc Hershberg, Enid Langbert, Finn Mott, Nick Mottern, Narani O’Shaughnessy, Naomi Rosenblatt, Pat Russell, Robert Shetterly, Debra Sweet, Lawrence White, Nathan Williams, Joan Zhao, and Ben Zulkowitz.
+Thanks also to Kathy Kelly, Joanne Kennedy, Bud Courtney, Carmen Trotta and the Catholic Worker Community, Filippo de Capitani and the La MaMa Experimental Theatre Company, Gary Davidson, Jill Frasier, Rosemarie Pace, Professor Marietta Hedges, Marc Hershberg, Enid Langbert, Finn Mott, Nick Mottern, Narani O’Shaughnessy, Naomi Rosenblatt, Pat Russell, Robert Shetterly, Debra Sweet, Lawrence White, Nathan Williams, Joan Zhao, Ben Zulkowitz, Diana Souri, Charlotte Phillips, Sally Jones and Tara Byrne.